 If your breast milk supply does slow or dwindle there are some natural things you can do to help stimulate your body into making more milk.
 Here are some things you can try to help increase production during this time.

-- Stimulate Your Breast Between Feedings- Stimulating your breasts between feedings by either using a breast pump or by hand stimulation can also help increase your the production of breast milk.
+- Stimulate Your Breast Between Feedings- Stimulating your breasts between feedings by either using a breast pump or by hand stimulation can also help increase your production of breast milk.
 Power Pumping helps too.